RodrigoAldana/rpg_e2vid/README.md

-# FORKERD FROM High Speed and High Dynamic Range Video with an Event Camera
+# FORKED FROM High Speed and High Dynamic Range Video with an Event Camera

 [![High Speed and High Dynamic Range Video with an Event Camera](http://rpg.ifi.uzh.ch/E2VID/video_thumbnail.png)](https://youtu.be/eomALySSGVU)